ewenme/site/content/posts/2022-08-24-comedy-in-uk-rave-culture/index.md

 > elaborating on a variety of future plans, audio experiences, website projects
 > and niche event ideas.
 The picture I formed was of a restless and creative
 > mind whose abilities only expanded as his cast of enablers grew.

+This feels like the right place to mention a short-lived but cult favourite youtube channel, _partyrockersish_.
+The premise is simple: create mash-ups of "underground" anthems with LMFAO's Party Rock Anthem.
+Here's a percy over Andres - New For U...

+{{< youtube LgWiLKu1bFs >}}

 ### The mainstream satire